April, 2011

 US National Science Foundation Blocking GV Advocacy

-Recently, the Global Voices team learned that this site, http://advocacy.globalvoicesonline.org, is blocked at the headquarters of the National Science Foundation (NSF) in Washington, D.C.
-As is common practice for many...
+Recently, the Global Voices team learned that this site, https://advocacy.globalvoicesonline.org, is blocked at the headquarters of the National Science Foundation (NSF) in Washington, D.C.
+As is common practice for many companies and organizations, the NSF uses filtering software to block a number of websites.
+Such filtering typically targets pornography and...

 Bahrain: Pro-Government Activists are Blogging too